tamal2401/AngularApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+## Installing Angular CLI

+npm install -g @angular/cli

+## Generating new project and starting the server

+ng new projectName
+cd projectName
+ng serve

+## Creating new Component

+ng g c componentName
+or
+ng g c componentName --spec=false (to not including the spec.ts file) or ng g c componentName --modeule=app (to specify under which module the component should be created)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.